Photovoltaics

 Introduction

 This overview is intended to provide specific details for Federal agencies considering photovoltaic technologies as part of a new construction project or major renovation.
-Further general information is available from the U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy (EERE) Solar Photovoltaics Technology Basics.
+Further general information is available from the U.S. Department of Energy (DOE) Office of Energy Efficiency and Renewable Energy (EERE) Photovoltaics Technology Basics.

 Description